-Please continue checking this webpage to keep up-to-date with our latest developments and future information about re-opening.
+Please continue checking this webpage to keep up-to-date with our latest developments.

 This dedicated page will continue to be updated regularly to keep you informed on our position.